How to improve employee retention with a workplace wellness program

 What are wellness programs?

-Effective wellness programs help promote healthy lifestyles.
+Effective wellness programs help promote healthy lifestyles and a healthy work-life balance.
 Employers provide them to employees to help them avoid illness and stress while improving their overall well-being.
-There are many different wellness programs, with some focusing more on physical fitness and others focusing on mental health.

-Employers usually sponsor them, but some insurance plans or payroll services offer them directly to organizations.
+There are many different wellness programs.
+Some focus more on physical fitness while others focus on mental health.
+Employers usually sponsor them, but some health insurance plans or payroll services also offer them to organizations.

 How do wellness programs improve employee retention?